rogerfarrell/Notes/references/learning-log.md

 --------------------------------------------------------------------------------------------------------------------------------------
 date            description                                                         references
 --------------- ------------------------------------------------------------------- --------------------------------------------------
+2025-09-05      A some great instructions on loading *SICP* into Emacs info mode.   <https://zv.github.io/sicp-in-texinfo>

 2025-09-05      Emacs has a native tab mode!
 Type `C-x t 2` to create a new tab.    `C-h i g (emacs)Tab Bars`

 2025-09-04      This is a great introduction to *xargs* in Bash.                    <https://stackoverflow.com/a/76130645/28799158>